promer94/rsc-compatible/README.md

-# Make your library RSC compatible
+# Make your React library RSC compatible
-This guide is intended for library authors and maintainers who wish to make their libraries RSC compatible. **It's incomplete now and will be updated as i learn more.**
+This guide is intended for library authors or maintainers who wish to make their libraries RSC compatible. **It's incomplete now and will be updated as i learn more.**

-Most libraries should function correctly if they are in the appropriate runtime.
-However, it would be more developer friendly if libraries could provide clear hints when users do not select the correct runtime.

-In general, libraries can be categorized into three types based on their runtime compatibility.
+## The problem

+React now has different types of component which has different APIs available to them.
+* **Recat Server Component (RSC)**
+React Server Component is a new feature introduced in React 18.
+It allows developers to write React components which **can only be rendered on the server**.
+It can't use any client-side hooks (useState, etc) and Web APIs.
+It can use Node.js APIs or Web Platform APIs.

+* **Client Component**
+Client Component is the component we used to familiar with.It has client-side interactivity and can use client-side hooks (useState, useRef, etc) and Web APIs.

+So if your library uses client-side hooks (useState, etc) and Web APIs, it would throw runtime error in RSC.
 ## Client Only

 * **Client only** means your lib can only be used in client component.
 It needs to be used with **'use client'** directive.